 The brethren advise Paul to flee (Acts 17:10).
 He has been there for a very short period, only three sabbaths.
 He managed to preach the gospel and to teach the new converts in, at the most, four weeks.
 From his first letter to them it appears that he, despite his short stay, had been able to pass on much of the truth of God.

 After Paul has fled from Thessalonica he comes to Berea.
-And also persecution starts there, because also there Jews from Thessalonica stir up the crowds against him.
+Persecution also arises there because also there Jews from Thessalonica stir up the crowds against him.
 Paul also left this city at the advice of the brethren (Acts 17:14).
-You see that Paul was not trying to play the hero and he also did not consider the advices of the brethren below his dignity, but accepts them.
+You see that Paul was not trying to play the hero and he also did not consider the advice of the brethren below his dignity, but accepts them.

 To Paul it is a great comfort when he hears the good news about them from Timothy for which he give thanks to God.
 Servants are not made of stone; they do have feelings.
 Paul is refreshed by the news.
 Timothy’s report also makes it clear that certain issues need to be addressed.
 Paul doesn’t want to wait for another opportunity to visit them.
 No, he writes this letter immediately after he has heard the good news.
 Therefore we have, just like the Christians through the ages, a document of invaluable value at our disposal.